 "Education is not the filling of the pail, but the lighting of the fire."

 Workshops are attended by multi-aged groups of children - sometimes the age difference is as many as 9 years.
-This presents challenges in the provision of the workshop, however each child will take something different away from a workshop experience, depending on their own unique needs and prior knowledge and understanding.
+This presents challenges in the provision of the workshop, however, each child will take something different away from a workshop experience depending on his/her own unique needs and prior knowledge and understanding.

-Multi-age, mixed age or family grouping is a classroom situation where children are not segregated by age.
+Multi-age, mixed age, or family grouping is a classroom situation where children are not segregated by age.
 In most situations, the school will separate into groups of similar age, but the group will span several 'grades'.
-The multi-age approach fits nicely with nongraded schooling, where children are treated as individuals and their skills are built from the starting point of where they are at, rather than what grade they are in.
+The multi-age approach fits nicely with nongraded schooling where children are treated as individuals and their skills are built from the starting point of where they are at rather than which grade they are in.